 Digital radiography is a form of advanced X-ray imaging that produces enhanced and clear computer images.
-Here at Jon C. Packman DDS, we used digital dental radiography to conduct dental exams.
+Here at Jon C. Packman DDS, we use digital dental radiography and other advanced dental technologies to conduct dental exams.
 The technology enables us to make a correct diagnosis and properly plan for treatment.

 Digital radiography has digital x-rays sensors that have replaced the traditionally-used photographic films.
 There are different types of digital dental radiographs, and each one is used under different circumstances.
 Digital radiography has many benefits over traditional x-ray technology.
 Just like any other technology anywhere, it also has its demerits.
 It is important to properly understand this technology as it might be used on you during a dental checkup.

 Digital dental radiographs can either be intraoral or extraoral.
 Intraoral radiographs are taken by x-ray sensors put in the mouth, while extraoral radiographs are taken from outside the mouth.
 Intraoral radiographs are taken to provide detailed images of your dental structures.

 Extraoral radiographs are normally used to monitor jaw bone related issues.
 They offer a general view of your jaw bone structure.
 There are two types of intraoral radiographs:

 Our dentists use these to produce an image of an entire tooth, from the crown to the supporting bone.
 These kinds of x-rays are used to evaluate the condition of a tooth, its root, and the surrounding bone.
 It is used while diagnosing or treating cases of periodontitis, and gum disease.

 Our dentists use these to produce images of the crowns on both your lower and upper teeth.
 You will usually be asked to bite into an x-ray film while the images are being taken.
 These images are used to investigate cases of tooth decay, bone loss, gum disease.
 They are used when designing and molding dental crowns and bridges as well.